scorrea310/scorrea310/README.md

 I sold a Machine Learning data labeling platform for 2 years and then pivoted to full stack engineering.

-I'm highly coachable individal that enjoys improving my code style/maintability.
+I'm highly coachable individual that enjoys learning about design patterns and making beautiful intuitive apps.

 When I'm not coding I love hanging out with friends, going on runs and playing soccer and basketball.